blocksds/sdk/docs/content/tutorial/intermediate/3d_graphics/index.md

 [`examples/graphics_3d/display_list_teapot`](https://github.com/blocksds/sdk/tree/master/examples/graphics_3d/display_list_teapot).

+You can also store the bin files in the NitroFS filesystem and load them from there.

 Also, remember the wireframe mode that we mentioned in the chapter about translucency?
 This is a perfect time to show it in action!
 The following images show the output of that example.
 The left image displays the model as normal,